cosmos/gaia/docs/governance/best_practices.md

 ### Engage the community with your draft proposal
 1. Post a draft of your proposal as a topic in the 'governance' category of the [Cosmos forum][forum].
 Ideally this should contain a link to this repository, either directly to your proposal if it has been merged, or else to a pull-request containing your proposal if it has not been merged yet.
 2. Directly engage key members of the community for feedback.
 These could be large contributors, those likely to be most impacted by the proposal, and entities with high stake-backing (eg. high-ranked validators; large stakers).
 3. Engage with the Cosmos Governance Working Group (GWG).
 These are people focused on Cosmos governance--they won't write your proposal, but will provide feedback and recommend resources to support your work.
-Members can be contacted on the [forum][forum] (they use the tag 'GWG' in posts), in [Telegram](https://t.me/hubgov), and on [Discord][discord].
+Members can be contacted on the [forum][forum] (they use the tag 'GWG' in posts) and in [Telegram](https://t.me/hubgov).
 4. Target members of the community in a semi-public way before bringing the draft to a full public audience.
 The burden of public scrutiny in a semi-anonymized environment (eg. Twitter) can be stressful and overwhelming without establishing support.
 Solicit opinions in places with people who have established reputations first.
 For example, there is a private Telegram group called Cosmos Network VIP (ask for an invite [on the forum][forum] if you are or would like to be a Cosmos contributor).
-Let people in the [Discord community][discord] know about your draft proposal.
 5. Alert the entire community to the draft proposal via
    - Twitter, tagging accounts such as the All in Bits [Cosmos account](https://twitter.com/cosmos), the [Cosmos GWG](https://twitter.com/CosmosGov), and Today in Cosmos [@adriana_kalpa](https://twitter.com/adriana_kalpa)
    - [Telegram](https://t.me/cosmosproject), [Adriana](https://t.me/adriana_KalpaTech) (All in Bits)
-   - [Discord][discord]

 ### Submit your proposal to the testnet